 ALTERNATIVE ACTIVITIES

-And for a full list of hikes in the park, you can check this page HERE
+And speaking of the scenic highway, and things to do and see right off of it, make sure to check out Emerald Lake!
+And for a full list of hikes in the park, you can check this page HERE.

-WHERE TO STAY IN LASSEN VOLCANIC NATIONAL PARK
+PLACES TO STAY IN LASSEN NATIONAL PARK

-OUTSIDE LASSEN NATIONAL PARK
+HOTELS IN LASSEN VOLCANIC NATIONAL PARK

 FOR VANLIFERS